pascal-fb-martin/housedepot/README.md

 The arrays have no specified order.
 The historical order of revisions can be reconstitued either by sorting on date or revision number.

 ```
-PUT /depot/<name>/...
+PUT /depot/<name>/...[?time=<timestamp>]
 ```
 Store a new revision of the specified file.
 That revision becomes the current version of that file.
 Note that there is no revision's comment: this service is not intended to compete with Git..

 The file may not exist, in which case it is created.
+The optional time parameter forces the file revision's timestamp to the specified value.

 ```
 POST /depot/<name>/...?revision=<tag>